proper-testing/proper-testing.github.io/pages_src/Tutorials/index.md

-Summary: Showing the tool's PropEr use
+Summary: Tutorials on the PropEr use of this tool
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 Currently, this section contains tutorials on how to test stateful systems.